AreParameswarudu/AWS-DEV-SCRIPTS/Kubernetes/Kubernetes.md

 apiVersion: apps/v1
 kind: ReplicaSet
 metadata:
     name: ib-rs    ---------- Name of the Replicaset
 	labels:
 		app: bank
 spec:     ------------- this spec is for PODS
 	replicas: 3   --------- how many number of pods
 	selector:
 		matchLabels:  -Ensures only pods with label app: bank are part of this Replicaset. if there is any pod with label bank, it will be a part of this replicaset
 		app: bank
 	template:            ------------ Ensures the pods get labeled as app: bank
 		metadata:
 			labels:
 				app: bank
 		spec:  ----------------- this spec is for containers
 		  containers:
 		  - name: cont1
-		image: trainerreyaz/ib-image:latest
+			image: nginx:latest
 ```